-- Employees should not accept gifts of valuable items (Any gift offered which is considered may have a monetary value in excess of £75 should be referred to a director for review).
+- Employees should not accept gifts of valuable items (any gift offered which is considered may have a monetary value in excess of £75 should be referred to a director for review).

 - Employees should not accept gifts that are offered frequently (whatever the value).

-- Any gift we give or receive must be legal under local
+- Any gift we give or receive must be legal under local law.

-- Employees should only exceptionally make gifts to other parties and then only for a value not exceeding £75, unless there has been prior approval of a
+- Employees should only exceptionally make gifts to other parties and then only for a value not exceeding £75, unless there has been prior approval of a director.

-3.0.
-FACILITATION PAYMENT RULES
+5. FACILITATION PAYMENT RULES

-It is an offence under the Act to offer a bribe to a Foreign Public Official in order to obtain or retain business or an advantage in the conduct of business.
+As mentioned in paragraph 4.1 above, it is an offence under the Act to offer a bribe to a Foreign Public Official in order to obtain or retain business or an advantage in the conduct of business.

 If you have any doubts about a payment and suspect that it might be a facilitation payment, then only make the payment if the official can provide a receipt or written confirmation of its legality.